16 Reshaping tables with dplyr

 19 Pilot whale carni 2.7

-filter() chooses the rows, select() trims the columns, and arrange(desc(...)) sorts largest-first.
+filter() selects the rows, select() trims the columns, and arrange(desc(...)) sorts largest-first.
 Reading the pipe top to bottom tells the whole story.

 3. A derived column.
-Is there a relationship between rem_proportion (REM sleep divided by total sleep) and body weight?
-Add a rem_proportion column, then sort the table so the mammals with the highest REM proportion come first, and look at their bodywt.
+Add a rem_fraction column (REM sleep divided by total sleep), then sort so the mammals with the highest REM fraction come first, and look at their bodywt.
+Do the heaviest animals sit at the top?

 msleep |>